PixelBeardAgency/gantt-view/README.md

 - [ ] Large lists of items can cause the chart to be slow to render, due to:
   - Sorting a large amount of data into Activities and Tasks;
   - Calculating the width of the label column based on the longest label;
-    - This is done currently by creating a `TextPainter` for each label and getting the width, then taking the max width of all the labels, which is not efficient.
+    - This is done currently via a utility function being run for each label and getting the width, then taking the max width of all the labels, which is not efficient.
-- [ ] When resizing, the chart can try to render further than it's bounds, instead of updating the pan offset to the new bounds.
+- [x] When resizing, the chart can try to render further than it's bounds, instead of updating the pan offset to the new bounds.
 - [ ] Dates not in UTC time can cause issues when crossing into daylight savings time (DST), as the chart does not take into account DST.
 - [ ] Sometimes on web, scrolling horizontally with a horizontal mouse wheel doesn't work